 PCOS (Polycystic ovary syndrome) is a hormonal disorder that affects women of all ages, although it is slightly more common in women of reproductive age.
 According to a study around 10 – 15 percent of all women worldwide, suffer from PCOS.
-At Dr. Banker, we understand that PCOS can be hard on women, and as parents to manage teens with PCOS may be more confusing.
+At Dr. Banker, we understand that PCOS can be hard on women, and as parents to manage PCOS Symptoms in Teenagers may be more confusing.
 That is why it is important to discuss this topic, as there can be many misconceptions or lack of awareness.
 In this blog, we will walk you through symptoms that teens with PCOS exhibit and talk about PCOS care and treatment.

 What is PCOS?